 \subsubsection{Description Structure}

 Fanoos responds to users with a multi-weighted DNF description.
-This structure is summarized as follows to give a rough sense of how specific each description is by itself: \begin{itemize} \item Number of disjuncts, including atomic predicates \item Number of conjuncts, excluding atomic predicates\footnote{By excluding atomic predicates, this provides some rough measure of the number of ``complex'' terms.} \item Number of named predicates: atomic user-defined predicates that occur anywhere in the description (even in conjunctions).
+This structure is summarized as follows to give a rough sense of how specific each description is by itself: \begin{itemize} \item Number of disjuncts, including atomic predicates \item Number of non-singleton conjuncts, providing a rough measure of the number of ``complex'' terms \item Number of distinct named predicates: atomic, user-defined predicates that occur anywhere in the description (even in conjunctions).
 This excludes box-range predicates. \item Number of box-range predicates that occur anywhere (i.e., in conjuncts as well as stand-alone). \end{itemize}

 The Jaccard score and overlap coefficients below are used to measure similarity in the verbiage used in two descriptions.

 \begin{itemize} \item Jaccard score: general similarity between two descriptions, viewing the set of atomic predicates used in each description as a bag-of-words. \item Overlap coefficient: measures whether one description is simply a more ``verbose'' variant of the other, in the sense that the set of atomic predicates of one is a subset of the other using $\frac{| S_1 \cap S_2|}{min(|S_1|, |S_2|)}$, where $S_1$ and $S_2$ are the sets of predicates used in the two descriptions. \end{itemize}